NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

     self.image_publisher.publish(image_msg)
 ```

+> 💡 Tip: Implement the missing methods following the steps explained before.

 I know that inference run on a CPU is not the best idea, as it can be very slow.
 I had an idea which was to process the image before sending to the model, so that it can be more lightweight, while fitting the model's dataset.
 A human brain has around 10 Billion neurons, while ChatGPT has around 175 Billion neurons.
 So I decided to prompt ChatGPT to adress the most optmized filters to apply to the image to fit the model's dataset while being as performative as possible.

 This is the prompt I used :

 *Give me the code in python to process an image that merges red and blue in one mask and the rest in another one.
 Put the other one to a gray scale and optimize my image so that I have the best performances possible.*

-It directly returned the code, so I pasted it in my script and it compiled !
+It directly returned the code, so I pasted it in my script and it got built !

 ```python
     filtered_image = self._apply_performative_filters(frame)